Wherever your children are heading, you can get them off to a great start by opening a Junior ISA.

 You can open a Junior ISA Saving Account with any amount, starting from just £1.
 And because each and every £1 you put into your child's ISA earns tax-free interest, it can quickly add up.

 Junior ISAs are tax-free savings accounts for children aged under 18 who don't have a Child Trust Fund.
 It gives you a simple and affordable way to save for your child's future.
 And other people can save into your child's Junior Cash ISA too.
-So it's a chance for grandparents, relatives and friends to help boost your child's savings - as long as total payments into the Junior ISA in each tax year don't exceed the annual limit, currently £4,368.
+So it's a chance for grandparents, relatives and friends to help boost your child's savings - as long as total payments into the Junior ISA in each tax year don't exceed the annual limit, currently £4,368 and increasing to £9,000 in tax year 2020/21.

 The funds can't be withdrawn from the account until your child's 18th birthday.
 Then, the Junior ISA Saving Account becomes an adult ISA - and your child can withdraw the money and close the account, or continue to save with their adult ISA.